Jocker666z/glouglou/README.md

    -i is cumulative: -i <dir0> -i <dir1> ...

  VGM Files Database for tags:
-  --vgmfdb                         Use vgmfdb tag instead glouglou extract
+  --vgmfdb                         Use vgmfdb tag instead glouglou extract.

  Beets database in playlist:
   -b|--beet "pattern"              Select only a pattern in Beets database.